How to Decide on the Right Trucking School near Yates Center Kansas

 In order to drive commercial vehicles lawfully within the USA and Yates Center KS, an operator must get a CDL (Commercial Driver’s License).
 The three license classes that a person can apply for are Class A, Class B and Class C. Since the topic of this article is how to select a truck driver school, we will focus on Class A and B licenses.
 What differentiates each class of CDL is the type of vehicle that the driver can operate in addition to the GVWR (Gross Vehicle Weight Rating) or GCWR (Gross Combination Weight Rating).
 Below are short explanations of the two classes.

 Class A CDL.
 A Class A CDL is needed to drive any vehicle that has a GCWR of more than 26,000 lbs., including a towed vehicle of more than 10,000 lbs.
 Some of the vehicles that drivers may be able to operate with Class A licenses are:

 - Livestock Carriers

 - Class B and Class C Vehicles

 Class B CDL.
-A Class B CDL is required to drive single vehicles having a GVWR of greater than 26,000 lbs., or a GCWR of greater than 26,000 lbs. including a towed vehicle weighing up to 10,000 lbs.
-Some of the vehicles that drivers may be qualified to operate with Class B licenses are:
+A Class B Commercial Drivers License is needed to drive single vehicles having a GVWR of greater than 26,000 lbs., or a GCWR of more than 26,000 lbs. including a towed vehicle weighing up to 10,000 lbs.
+Several of the vehicles that drivers may be qualified to operate with Class B licenses are:

 - Tractor Trailers